 Self-care includes supporting brain health and immune function as an important part of the health plan for all communities.
 This stress can be chronic and persist for years during attempts to receive reparations, or cleanup, that are often inadequate.
 PTSD is not limited to residents of these locales.
 First responders, both residents and visitors, are also vulnerable to high rates of secondary trauma.

-To help you to stay healthy in these uncertain times and to support your communities of health I am offering a bundle with a free course on Nutritional & Integrative Tips During COVID-19, when you purchase any course with any course you buy.
+To help you to stay healthy in these uncertain times and to support your communities of health I am offering a bundle with a free course on Nutritional & Integrative Tips During COVID-19, with any course you buy.

 Bivona, G., Agnello, L., & Ciaccio, M., The immunological implication of the new vitamin D metabolism.
 Central-European journal of immunology, 43(3), 331–334.